gearglow/ReptiliaWithATwist/The List.md

 "Well.
 This is a lot to take in," Mr. Granger said.
 "But I thought you kids weren't allowed to use magic outside of school?"

 "We're not allowed to use *wands* outside of school, Mr. Granger, aside from in an emergency," Elysia replied.
-"There are plenty of other ways to use magic -- such as runes, potions, wandless casting, and innate abilities like my shifting."
+"There are plenty of other ways to use magic -- such as runes, potions, wandless casting, and innate abilities like my shape-shifting."

 "How fascinating!
 Could you possibly show us some of that?
-We've never had a chance to see what Hermione's been learning up at that school because of that law," Mrs. Granger said.
+We've never had a chance to see what Hermione's been learning up at school because of that law," Mrs. Granger said.

 Elysia was nonplussed.
 "You're really okay with me being a girl?
 Just like that?"